ZupIT/opensource-tech-radar/content/en/categories/techniques/monorepo.md

 type="post"
 layout="details"
 isNew="true"
-description="In version control systems, a monorepo (where "mono" means 'single' and ‘repo’ is the abbreviation of 'repository') is a software development strategy in which the code of many projects is stored in the same repository."
+description="In version control systems, a monorepo (where mono means single and repo is the abbreviation of repository) is a software development strategy in which the code of many projects is stored in the same repository."
 +++

 {{% tabs/group %}}
-  {{% tabs/item id="0" title="What is it ?" content="<p>In version control systems, a monorepo (where "mono" means 'single' and ‘repo’ is the abbreviation of 'repository') is a software development strategy in which the code of many projects is stored in the same repository.</p>" %}}
+  {{% tabs/item id="0" title="What is it ?" content="<p>In version control systems, a monorepo (where \"mono\" means \'single\' and \‘repo\’ is the abbreviation of \'repository\') is a software development strategy in which the code of many projects is stored in the same repository.</p>" %}}

   {{% tabs/item id="1" title="Why ?" content="<p>It works as a single Horusec repository which includes CLI, Manager, Devkit and Engine.</p>" %}}